The supervisor of elections is required by law to provide a provisional ballot to certain persons, including:

 - A person who fails to provide the required photo and signature identification at the polls on election day

 - A voter claiming to be properly registered in the state and eligible to vote at the precinct, but whose eligibility cannot be determined

 - A voter who has moved from one county to another within the state and who changes his/her address at the polling place on the day of an election

 - A person whose right to vote is challenged by any elector or poll watcher

 - A person who votes in an election after regular poll-closing time pursuant to a court or other order extending the statutory polling hours

-- A person who has received an absentee ballot from and returned it to the supervisor of elections office, but goes to the precinct on election day maintaining he/she has not returned the ballot and remains eligible to vote
+- A person who has received a vote-by-mail ballot from and returned it to the supervisor of elections office, but goes to the precinct on election day maintaining he/she has not returned the ballot and remains eligible to vote

-- A person who has received an absentee ballot from the SOE and it cannot be determined whether the ballot has been returned to and received by the supervisor
+- A person who has received a vote-by-mail ballot from the SOE and it cannot be determined whether the ballot has been returned to and received by the supervisor

 Notice of rights to provisional ballot voters

 - A person casting a provisional ballot has the right to present written evidence supporting his or her eligibility to vote to the Sarasota County Supervisor of Elections, 101 S Washington Blvd, Sarasota, FL 34236, by not later than 5 p.m. on the second day following an election.